top of page

 Yep!
 Dogs must be friendly, well behaved, and leashed AT ALL TIMES though.
 Please note as well, that dogs are NOT allowed on our school bus shuttles, but may be on our 15 passenger van shuttles.
 There are doggie pools at several of our water/aid stations, as well as access to the creek at several points along the course.
 Strollers are also allowed, and are able to be transported on our school bus shuttles.

-• Where can my family and friends watch?
+• Where can my family watch me run?

 Exit 221 off I-70—Bakerville This is where the Forest Service trail joins the frontage road.
 Great photo spot!
 Exit 226 off I-70—Silver Plume Watch your runner coming down the Frontage Road into historic Silver Plume.
-Exit 228 off I-70– Georgetown In Georgetown, at the intersection of 11th and Argentine Streets -- at the water station!!
+Exit 228 off I-70– Georgetown Watch your runner cross the Finish Line a Georgetown at City Park in Georgetown!

 • What can I expect at the Finish Line?

-The NEW FINISH LINE for 2024 will be located right next to our new post-race party location!
-Spectators will easily be able to cheer on their runners from City Park.
+The FINISH LINE for 2025 will be located at City park.
 Participants will have access to post race food, hydration stations, and be able to pick up their long sleeved tech shirt, medal, and swag bag upon crossing the line.

 • What happens at the Post Race party?

 We're thrilled to share the exciting news that we've relocated the finish line and post-race party to City Park in Georgetown!
 With an expanded size, ample shade, grassy areas, and a family-friendly atmosphere, we can't wait to welcome you to our new site as you cross the finish line in 2024!
 Post Race Party Goodies: One Free Beer: Cheers to your accomplishment with a complimentary beer to celebrate your success.
-Free Downloadable Race Photos: Capture the memories forever with free downloadable race photos showcasing your best moments.
 Post Race Freebies: Enjoy additional post-race goodies, because the celebration doesn't end at the finish line.
-Free Massages & PT on Site: Pamper yourself with on-site massages and physical therapy sessions to aid in your recovery.
 World Class Scenery: Immerse yourself in the breathtaking views of the Continental Divide, creating a picturesque backdrop for your post-race festivities.
 Bragging Rights: Proudly boast about participating in the world's highest downhill half marathon—a unique accomplishment that sets you apart.

 “In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.
 (Not all prohibited bases apply to all programs.)”
 And Justice for All.